 Postgraduate and Study Abroad applicants due to study on our in-person 6 and 4 week pre-sessional courses may be eligible to receive a Combined CAS number.

 A Combined CAS number is a CAS number covering study on more than one course at the same institution.

 With a Combined CAS number you can apply for one visa that will allow you to remain in the UK for the duration of both courses (e.g. a 4 week pre-sessional English course and a postgraduate MSc course).

 Students with a Combined CAS will not need to apply to apply for a new visa between finishing their pre-sessional course and starting their postgraduate or Study Abroad course.

 Getting a Combined CAS

-To get a Combined CAS, you need to apply for our 4 week Pre-sessional courses in Term 4, submit the required evidence and pay your academic course tuition fee deposit before a set deadline.
+To get a Combined CAS, you need to apply for either our 6 or 4 week in-person pre-sessional course in Term 4, submit the required evidence and pay your academic course tuition fee deposit before a set deadline.

 For further information on the requirements please visit the University's Combined CAS for pre-sessional English language and degree study webpage.